-Glass doors can be closed in the one private dining room off the main dining area so as to at least deaden the sounds emanating from both areas.
+Glass doors can be closed in the one private dining room off the main dining area to at least deaden the sounds emanating from both areas.

+The other private dining area pictured above is pretty.
 I have read some reviews in which people write about being distracted from the adjacent hallway where people using the restrooms as well as waitstaff coming to and from the kitchen are seen.
 It is not closed off with glass doors like the other more private space.
-I have to admit that I discovered it when using the restroom prior to leaving the restaurant.
+I have to admit that I discovered it when using the restroom before leaving the restaurant.

 There is also outdoor dining space to the front of the restaurant.

-Crusty delicious bread is served to each table with butter and a delicious olive tapenade.
-Chef Alberto Baffoni probably has his own unique recipe for this tapenade.
+Crusty, delicious bread is served to each table with butter and a delicious olive tapenade.
+Chef Alberto Baffoni probably has his unique recipe for this tapenade.
 It was delicious with the bread.

 Pictured above is the House-made goat cheese and beet raviolo served with truffle cream and toasted almonds that I chose as my first course.
 The flavor combination was delicious!

 My hubby chose the potato and leek soup as his first course.
-The photo above is shown with cracked pepper on it.
-A domed top is lifted by the waiter prior to serving these dishes.
+The photo below of the soup has some cracked pepper on it.
+The waiter lifts a domed top before serving these dishes.
 He was so happy with his choice.
-Beets are not his most favorite of foods but I think that raviolo dish could just possibly win him over!
 My husband said that he would happily order that soup again.

-The salmon was chosen as my hubby’s second course and once again he was a happy camper!
-The pan seared salmon was served with sauteed spinach, cannellini beans and king crab.
+The salmon was my hubby’s second course, and once again, he was a happy camper!
+The pan-seared salmon was served with sauteed spinach, cannellini beans, and king crab.
 It was artfully presented on the plate and was as tasty as it appeared.

-For fun I looked up the word “bandiera.”
-The flag of Italy (bandiera d’Italia) has equally sized vertical stripes of green, white and red.
-Looking at my dish I believe the chef was using a play on words to describe the colors of this delectable chicken dish.
+I chose the chicken breast.
+It was fire-grilled and served with bell pepper Bandiera and parsley potatoes.
+For fun, I looked up the word “Bandiera.”
+The flag of Italy (Bandiera d’Italia) has equally sized vertical stripes of green, white and red.
+Looking at my dish, I believe the chef was using a play on words to describe the colors of this delectable chicken dish.
 It certainly had the correct colors on the plate!

 There were three courses offered for lunch during Houston Restaurant Weeks 2017.
-Normally speaking my husband and I hardly ever order desserts when dining out.
-Despite that fact, we certainly enjoyed the ones offered at Bistecca.
+Typically speaking my husband and I hardly ever order desserts.
+Despite that fact, we enjoyed the ones offered at Bistecca.

-My husband chose the Ricotta Cheesecake which was plated with an amarena cherry sauce and a sliver of poached pear.
-A dollop of whipped cream and a fresh blueberry decorated the top.
+My husband chose the Ricotta Cheesecake, which was plated with an amarena cherry sauce and a sliver of poached pear.
+A dollop of whipped cream and a fresh blueberry was on top.
 He enjoyed it and finished every bite of it!

-We will definitely be returning to bistecca Italian Steakhouse in the future.
-They offer 3 course business lunches for $25.
-Complimentary valet parking is provided.
+We will return to Bistecca Italian Steakhouse in the future.
+They offer 3-course business lunches for $25.
+The restaurant has complimentary valet parking.

-My hubby and I enjoyed being introduced to some new eateries during Houston Restaurant Weeks.
-The time frame was extended this year due to the devastation caused by Hurricane Harvey.
-The Houston Food Bank benefits greatly from this effort every year as it is their major annual fundraiser.
+My hubby and I enjoyed discovering some new eateries during Houston Restaurant Weeks.
+The time frame was longer this year due to the devastation caused by Hurricane Harvey.
+The Houston Food Bank benefits significantly from this effort every year as it is their primary annual fundraiser.

-I am certain others use it like we did this year to try out new and different restaurants from the ones normally patronized.
+I am sure others use it like we did this year to try out new and different restaurants from the ones customarily patronized.
 The other restaurants we tried this year include the following:

 and Bistro Menil.